Burlington, Vermont: Renewable energy

 Burlington began operating on 100% renewable energy in 2014 after being a pioneer in the renewable energy sector for decades.
 The Burlington Electric Department, which began operating in 1903, originally used coal as a primary source of energy.
 However, after experiencing the effects of fluctuating coal prices throughout the second World War, the department slowly began using wood as an energy source because of the price and overall energy efficiency of wood.
 Since then, the city has experienced a sustainability boom, and today runs on 100% renewable energy.
 A succession of mayors in the city, along with corresponding public interest, are credited with this change.
 Gordon Paquette made the decision to completely transition from coal to wood at the McNeil Generating Station in 1977, and Bernie Sanders picked up this momentum of the environmental movement in the small city.
 This continued with Peter Clavelle, who mandated recycling in the city, and passed a number of bonds which funded energy improvements in infrastructure.
 In 1995, the city issued the Legacy Plan, which aimed to "go beyond the branding and rhetoric and create actual examples that will resonate and make a difference in people's lives."

 Today, that plan has come to fruition in many ways.
-The city operates entirely on energy from the Winooski One Hydro Plant, a series of wind turbines and solar panels, as well as the sustainably-sourced wood burning plant at McNeil Generating Station.
+The city operates entirely on energy from the Winooski One Hydro Plant, a series of wind turbines and solar panels, as well as the sustainably sourced wood burning plant at McNeil Generating Station.
 This made Burlington the first city to run completely on sustainable energy sources: a landmark for green infrastructure.
 Along with keeping energy rates low for customers, sustainability in the city extends beyond energy infrastructure.
 A non-profit organization in the city started an incubator farm that produces 30,000 pounds of fresh, local food for those facing food insecurity.
 The city has also worked on drastic building restoration projects, installed bikeways for more efficient transportation, and prioritized energy saving in the downtown.

-In September 2019, the current mayor Miro Weinberger announced plans to get the city to net zero status by 2030.
+In September 2019, the former mayor Miro Weinberger announced plans to get the city to net zero status by 2030.
 This would mean that the city would produce and consume equal amounts of energy.
 In October 2020, Burlington Electric proposed an ordinance that would require all buildings in the city to switch to electric energy sources.
 This would put the city closer to that net-zero goal, and continues its legacy as a trailblazer for sustainable infrastructure.